- Build a business intelligence report based on multiple data sources

-- Create a timeline for producing your report.
-Choose a final deadline before your next major planning session.
+Create a timeline for producing your report.
+Plan to finalize the report before your next major planning session.

-- Identify all of the data sources that your organization currently uses.
+Identify the data sources that your organization currently uses

-- Use the list of direct and indirect sources below to identify new potential resources.
-Focus on sources that are impactful for your business and that you can feasibly incorporate given team constraints.
+Use the list of direct and indirect sources below to identify new potential resources.
+Focus on sources that are meaningful for your business and that you can feasibly incorporate given team constraints.

-- Once your report is ready, introduce it and socialize its use at the beginning of your planning meeting.
-Use the insights in the report to generate ideas for your campaigns and experiments.
+Once your report is ready, introduce it and socialize its use at the beginning of your planning meeting.
+Use it to generate ideas for your campaigns and experiments.

 The following is a list of data sources to consider for your intelligence report.